dcouch440/React-Pexal-Api/README.md

 - STYLED COMPONENTS

-### Note: This Aplication Requires an api key to the access content.
+### Note: This Aplication Requires an api key to the access content when loading from your own editor.
 ##### Get your pexal Api Key At ( https://www.pexels.com/api/ )
 ___